GitHubDragonFly/GitHubDragonFly.github.io/README.md

     - where applicable, use the `G` button to add grayish linear gradient as a scene background
     - use `black.gif` `white.gif` `dark_blue.png` files found in the `images` folder as a simple choice for background image
   - see the `legobrick` generated (A)PNG example and its optimized / resized version in the `images` folder
-  - currently set for Lossy PNG to speed up processing but with comment on how to change it to full color if required
+  - currently set for Lossy PNG to speed up processing but with a comment on how to change it to full color if required
 - JSON import/export is actually three.js created format:
   - JSON Legacy viewer is using r124 of three.js to support legacy THREE.Geometry
   - JSON Viewer is using r135 of three.js